 Suitable for larger houses, unique construction and Listed Buildings or those significantly altered and extended.
 This level of service is for clients who are seeking a professional opinion based on a detailed assessment of the property.
 Replaces the current Building Survey and will include more detailed background information on the area and environment.

-Click here to go to our contacts page for a quick quote for either survey.
+Click here to go to our contacts page for a quick quote for each survey.

-We have a wide range of experience from large London townhouses to mediaeval hall houses and everything in between.
+We have a wide range of experience from large London townhouses to medieval hall houses and everything in between.
 We have provided advice as far afield as Australia and New Zealand.

 Buying a house or other property to live or work in is the biggest financial commitment most people make in their lifetime; however, up to 75% of buyers do not commission an independent building survey or inspection.
 A building survey will almost certainly draw your attention to defects that you didn’t know existed or the seriousness of which you may not have appreciated.
 They enable you to make an informed and considered decision and in nearly all cases, to renegotiate your purchase price, usually saving thousands of pounds on that purchase price.